vctfence/scrapbee/AUTOMATION.md

 packing of the HTML content as the `pack` option, or store binary content otherwise.
 The `title` and `icon` parameters are taken into account.

-If `pack` or `local` parameters are used, bookmark icon and title will be set automatically in the case of HTML content.
+If the `pack` or `local` parameters are used, bookmark icon and title will be set automatically in the case of HTML content.

 Returns UUID of the newly created archive.